Terry-Bui/markdown-cv/index.md

 title: Terry Bui
 ---
 # Terry Bui
-Software Developer.
+Graduate cybersecurity professional with a passion for software development.

 <div id="webaddress">
-<a href="mailto:terry.bui@mq.edu.au">terry.bui@mq.edu.au</a>
+<a href="mailto:bui.terry@outlook.com">bui.terry@outlook.com</a>
 | <a href="https://github.com/Terry-Bui">My github page</a>
 </div>

 ## Professional Profile

-Graduate of Bachelor of IT (Software Technology) with strong interest in algorithm theory and web development.
+Graduate of Bachelor of IT (Software Technology) who is currently working in cybersecurity industry with strong interest in algorithm theory and web development.

-Experience in software development, primarily in front-end web development for a research project at Macquarie University.
+Experience in software development, primarily in front-end web development for a research project at Macquarie University and server side Javascript in personal projects.

-Teaching experience in first year computer introductory and object-oriented programming courses, using Java as the main teaching tools.
+Teaching experience in first year computing and object-oriented programming courses, using Java as the main teaching tools.

 ## Education